StreamFab Video Downloader for Browser

 Table of contents

 If you open the Chrome Web Store right now and search for a Netflix video downloader Chrome extension, you will see top-ranking add-ons boasting millions of active users.
 According to search trend data from tools like Ahrefs, millions of users in the US and Europe search every month for a convenient way to save streaming videos directly from their browsers.
-Everyone wants that "magic button" to instantly save HD movies to their hard drive.
+Everyone wants that "instant-save button" to quickly save HD movies to their hard drive.

 To prove I am not exaggerating, I did a hands-on test with CocoCut, one of the most famous extensions with a massive install base.
 When I clicked its extension icon on a Netflix playback page, expecting a smooth download, the experience was a total disaster.